dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 will find peace, stillness and bliss.

 369.\
-Bale out the water from your boat;\
+Bail out the water from your boat;\
 cut loose from the defiling passions\
 of lust and hatred;\
 unencumbered, sail on\